cyberdefencekit/documentation/docs/project-overview/project-overview.md

 ### 4.1 In-Scope

 Phase 1:

 - SIEM Tools: Splunk and Wazuh
 - Research and implementation of the SIEM solutions.
 - Introductory Training Sessions: We will offer beginner-level training to help you get started with the SIEM tools and understand the basics of configuring and using them.
 - Documentation and proof-of-concept videos for the SIEM tools.

 Future Phases:

-- Introduction of additional tools like Shuffle, TheHive, Zeek, Snort, Suricata, and Velociraptor.
+- Introduction of additional tools like Shuffle, TheHive, Zeek, Snort,Suricata and Velociraptor.

 ### 4.2 Out-of-Scope